Entranceways at Main Street at Lamarck Drive and Smallwood Drive: Smallwood Drive

 Both of the Smallwood Drive groupings of stones on the north side of Main Street have dominant octagonal gatehouses built upon four pairs of stained heavy timber columns supported by quarry-faced random ashlar half-walls on cut stone chamfered bases.
 The bases flank Smallwood Drive's concrete parallel sidewalks run along through the centerline of the gatehouses.
 The Main Street sidewalk passes in front of the gatehouses.
 The columns are braced with heavy timber lintel on open sides supported by pegged heavy timber brackets that form a lancet-head arch.
 The structures are topped by steeply-pitched and flared standing seam copper roofs that have weathervanes that are located nearly two stories above the street land grading and that depict flying birds.

-The Smallwood Drive gatehouse sides have tall and slightly tapered have quarry-faced random ashlar stone posts with chamfered corners on stone bases.
+The Smallwood Drive gatehouse sides have tall and slightly tapered quarry-faced random ashlar stone posts with chamfered corners on stone bases.
 These posts support flat cast capitals beneath wrought iron balustrades with filigreed corners.
 The structures still host original hexagonal metal and glass light fixtures that hang from metal brackets on the Smallwood Drive post faces.
 The pair of groupings has Tudor Revival architectural influences.